ten-protocol/go-ten/README.md

 ##### b) Withdrawals
 Obscuro ERC20 transactions sent to a special "Bridge" address are interpreted as withdrawals.
-Which means the wrapped tokens are burned on the Obscuro side of the brridge and a Withdrawal instruction is added to the rollup header, which will be later executed by the Ethereum side of the bridge.
+Which means the wrapped tokens are burned on the Obscuro side of the bridge and a Withdrawal instruction is added to the rollup header, which will be later executed by the Ethereum side of the bridge.

 This happens deterministically in a post-processing phase, after all Obscuro transactions were executed by the EVM.